Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 Cost

 • Freelancer: Between these two, a freelancer seems like a cheaper option.
-However, cheap doesn’t mean cost effective.
-You might hire a junior designer that charges relatively lower than their colleagues.
-But their lack of experience and skills might make you spend more time on revisions, clarifying, remaking.
+However, cheap doesn’t mean cost-effective.
+You might hire a junior designer who charges relatively lower than their colleagues.
+But their lack of experience and skills might make you spend more time on revisions, clarifying, and remaking.
 In most cases, this means it results in nothing of good value.

 • Full-time: At the same time, full-time product designers charge more as they agree to spend more time at work.
-Besides that, if they decide to resign, you’ll have to spend additional money on recruiting.
-In fact, such expenses can reach up to 33% of an employee's annual salary.
+Besides, if they decide to resign, you’ll have to spend additional money on recruiting.
+Such expenses can reach up to 33% of an employee's annual salary.

 Dedication

-• Freelancer: However, it’s fairly possible for a freelance product designer to know your product perfectly.
+• Freelancer: A freelance product designer can know your product perfectly.
 If they possess enough skills and experience, they can obtain the information necessary for their work and implement it in a top-notch product.
-As you can see, distance isn’t a key requirement for productive work.
+And distance isn’t an essential requirement for productive work, considering the remote work tools we have at our disposal.

 Time resources

-• Freelancer: Hiring a freelancer would be beneficial to those employers that are ready to delegate the majority of the processes to a worker.
-You need to develop a system of feedback on each stage of the creative process.
-It seems like an easy solution but actually requires a good amount of organization.
+• Freelancer: Hiring a freelancer would benefit employers who are ready to delegate most of the processes to a worker.
+You need to develop a feedback system, mostly at the end of each creative process stage.
+It seems like an easy solution, but it requires much organization.

-• Full-time: Those employers that prefer monitoring all the processes of their workers can choose full-time designers.
-However, the more stages you’re involved in, the more time you spend on solely monitoring.
+• Full-time: Those employers that prefer monitoring all the processes from end-to-end of their workers can choose full-time designers.
+However, the more stages you’re involved in, the more time you spend solely on monitoring.
 Additionally, the possibility of seeing the designing process doesn’t guarantee good results.

 Where to look for a designer?

-The platforms on which you can look for a product designer are numerous.
-Depending on your request, you might choose a freelance or portfolio website, social networks, or design subscription platforms.
+There are numerous platforms where you can search for a product designer.
+Depending on your needs, you might choose a freelance or portfolio website, social networks, or design subscription platforms.
 Let’s see what the pros and cons of each are.

 Freelance websites